shubhamguptaiitd/abojchevski.github.io/_pages/positions.md

 ---

 ### PhD/PostDoc Positions
 We are looking for talented and highly motivated people with computer science (or related) background interested in trustworthy machine learning research.
-We offer fully-funded PhD/PostDoc positions on one or more of the following topics: adversarial robustness (attacks, defenses, certificates), privacy attacks and privacy-preserving learning, algorithmic fairness and bias, uncertainty-aware models and out-of-distribution detection, explainability.
+We offer fully-funded PhD/PostDoc positions on one or more of the following topics: adversarial robustness (attacks, defenses, certificates), privacy attacks and privacy-preserving learning, algorithmic fairness and bias, uncertainty-aware models and out-of-distribution detection, out-of-domain generalization, explainability.
 If you are interested in working with us on these (or adjacent) topics keep reading.
 {:align="justify"}